ramiki/laravelApp-crud_resources-/README.md

                                                          accessor is to change the value of data after retrived (get) it from db ( lowercase to upercase ... ) mutators is the opposit of accessor , that is change the value of data when it is stored (set) in db

+    - role concept is to Adding Role column (ex : is_admin) to table "ex : users table"
-    - authentication and authorization : authentication verifies the identity of a user or service before granting them access like gards (see app/http/kernel) in routes authorization  determines what they can do once they have access
+    - authentication : verifies the identity of a user or service before granting them access like gards (see app/http/kernel) in routes
+                                         Adding Custom Guards :
+                                         You may define your own authentication guards using the extend method on the Auth facade.
+You should place your call to the extend method within a service provider.
+Since Laravel already ships with an AuthServiceProvider, we can place the code in that provider after that you may reference the guard in the guards configuration of your auth.php configuration file (look at doc)

+                       authorization  determines what they can do once they have access

-        - authorization : laravel provides two primary ways of authorizing actions: gates and policies.
+        - authorization : In Laravel, the authorization system is built on top of the concept of permissions.
+Laravel provides various mechanisms for implementing authorization laravel provides two primary ways of authorizing actions: gates and policies .
 Think of gates and policies like routes and controllers.
             Gates provide a simple, closure-based approach to authorization while policies, like controllers, group logic around a particular model or resource.
             You do not need to choose between exclusively using gates or exclusively using policies when building an application.
-            Most applications will most likely contain some mixture of gates and policies, and that is perfectly fine ( in this project we use policy ) .
+            Most applications will most likely contain some mixture of gates and policies, and that is perfectly fine ( in this project we use policy and gate ) .

+            Summary:

+                  users have roles
+                  roles have permissions
+                  app always checks for permissions (as much as possible), not roles views check permission-names
+                  policies check permission-names
+                  model policies check permission-names
+                  controller methods check permission-names
+                  middleware check permission names, or sometimes role-names routes check permission-names, or maybe role-names if you need to code that way.

     - mail fix ssl bug laravel 7 ! :
                error : stream_socket_enable_crypto(): SSL operation failed with code 1.
 OpenSSL Error messages: error:1416F086:SSL